inspirum/xml-php/README.md

 - [Symfony](https://github.com/inspirum/xml-php-symfony)

-But you can also use it without any framework implementation
+But you can also use it without any framework implementation:

 ```php
 use Inspirum\XML\Builder\DefaultDocumentFactory;